opulencephp/Opulence/README.md

 # License
 This software is licensed under the MIT license.
 Please read the LICENSE for more information.
 # Requirements
-* PHP 5.4 or higher
+* PHP 5.5 or higher with OpenSSL enabled
 * PDO with MySQL and PGSQL drivers
 * PHPRedis
 * PHPUnit